+- preconfigured or OAM configured information about the partner ECSs; and

+- the ECS discovery procedure (if supported as per clause 6.2b.1) as defined in clause 8.x.2.3.If required by the ECSP policies, the ECS may use the EDN configuration retrieval procedure as specified in clause 8.x.2.4 to obtain the EDN configuration information from the partner ECS.

-3. The ECS sends the Retrieve EES response including the list of EDN configuration information to the S-EES.
+3. The ECS sends the Retrieve EES response.
+If the ECS has determined the EDN configuration information, the retrieve EES response includes the list of EDN configuration information to the S-EES.
 The list of EDN configuration information includes the EDN details with the endpoint information of T-EES(s) as described in table 8.3.3.3.3-2.
+If the ECS has determined suitable partner ECS(s) instead, the retrieve EES response includes a list of ECS configuration information.

+If the retrieve EES response contains a list of ECS configuration information, the S-EES may initiate retrieve T-EES procedure with one or more ECS(s) listed in the retrieve EES response.

 NOTE: The Retrieve EES request initiated by the S-EES can be restricted only to its registered ECS.